Japan turns to antibody cocktails as 'new weapon' in fight against pandemic

 The cocktail treatment’s effectiveness has ignited calls for its use to be expanded to newly diagnosed patients at home who are awaiting approval for hospitalization, something the health ministry takes a dim view of at the moment.
 Despite the high hopes expressed by Suga and Koike over Ronapreve’s potential, the ministry maintains a cautious attitude overall.

 The antibody treatment “could be followed by pretty serious reactions,” the health ministry official said.
-“Not to mention, this is a new drug whose effects on Japanese people are not entirely known yet.
-Clinical trial data is limited too.”
+"Not to mention, this is a new drug, the effects of which on Japanese people are not entirely known yet.
+Clinical trial data is limited too."

-A fact sheet issued by the U.S. Food and Drug Administration notes that serious hypersensitivity reactions, including anaphylaxis, and other reactions have been observed during and up to 24 hours after the infusion of the drug.
+A fact sheet issued by the U.S. Food and Drug Administration notes that serious hypersensitivity, including anaphylaxis, and other reactions have been observed during and up to 24 hours after the infusion of the drug.

 “Our stance is that the treatment needs to be conducted under the surveillance of doctors,” the official said, explaining the rationale for allowing patients being treated at hotels, which are essentially a simplified version of hospitals, to get the drug.